SAR-ARD/s1ard/docs/general/usage.rst

    + sg: sigma-gamma ratio: gamma0 RTC / sigma0 ellipsoidal (if ``measurement = sigma``)

  + wm: wind-modeled backscatter extracted from a Sentinel-1 OCN (ocean) product.
-   The variable `owiNrcsCmod` is used.
+   The sub-product `owiNrcsCmod` is extracted, which is Ocean Wind (OWI) Normalised Radar Cross Section (NRCS) predicted using a CMOD model and ECMWF wind model data.
+   For each OCN product, a Level-1 counterpart (SLC/GRD) exists.
-   The OCN products and corresponding Level-1 products must be searchable in the same way.
+   The OCN products and corresponding Level-1 products must be searchable in the same way via the two search options described above.
    If a sigma naught output layer exists (via ``measurement = sigma`` or `annotation` layer `ratio`), a co-polarization wind normalization ratio VRT is created by dividing the measurement by the wind-modeled backscatter.